AnuragSChatterjee/AnuragSChatterjee/README.md

 • Did some coding (Machine learning, Data Visualizations, SQL, Deep Learning & Computer Vision) on Kaggle, and you can check my Kaggle profile at: https://www.kaggle.com/anuragschatterjee1/code

 • 💞️ I’m looking to collaborate on various open source tech and engineering projects!
-Currently documenting my work in basic tech projects here to level up my digital skills
+Currently documenting my work in basic tech projects here to level up my digital skills.

-• 📫 Feel free to reach out on LinkedIn at: https://www.linkedin.com/in/anurag-s-chatterjee-ba6858194/

 <!---
 AnuragSChatterjee/AnuragSChatterjee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.